All Episodes

 And then by moving it, by being able to move the array, they can actually steer it the way they can fire it and manipulate it.

-So even though it's a small area, They can affect in milliseconds the steering of it, so it impacts a larger and larger area by more or less making broad sweeps at a very, very rapid rate, driven by very sophisticated computer software.
+So it impacts a larger and larger area by more or less making broad sweeps at a very, very rapid rate, driven by very sophisticated computer software.

 Right.

-And the thinking, or the hope, is that it will fill back in again after they poke their hole in it.
+And the thinking or the hope is that it will fill back in again after they poke their hole in it.

 Right.

-And, you know, the question comes up, and we haven't even breached it, is what do they want to make a hole in there for in the first place?
+And the question comes up, and we haven't even breached it, is what do they want to make a hole in there for in the first place?

-Well, alright, let's ask.
+Well, all right, let's ask.

 Why do they want to make a hole in the ionosphere?

-The thing that we found early on that was interesting is once that lower atmosphere rushes in to fill that space, low orbiting satellites, if they encounter that pocket of atmosphere, it creates drag forces and actually destroys the object.
+The thing that we found early on that was interesting is once that lower atmosphere rushes in to fill that space, low-orbiting satellites, if they encounter that pocket of atmosphere, it creates drag forces and actually destroys the object.

-Now if I'm trying to picture this in my mind, here you are blowing a hole in the ionosphere and literally pushing the ionosphere up or pushing the atmosphere up.
+Here you are blowing a hole in the ionosphere and literally pushing the ionosphere up or pushing the atmosphere up.

 So you're saying if they were to detect an object coming toward us, they could add a couple of hundred miles more of burn time for this thing to burn up.